 So, how do you make the best feng shui choice for your font entry rug?
 Which colors, designs, and shapes will help you attract the best quality of energy?

-Let's look at 3 main feng shui design aspects.
+Let's look at three main feng shui design aspects.

 For example, feng shui-wise, if your front door is facing East, then rectangular (Wood feng shui element) or square (Earth feng shui element) shapes are recommended.
 Round shape, being a Metal feng shui element shape, is best to avoid for an East facing front door rug design.

-2. Colors.
 The choice of best colors for your main entry rug is also based on the energy of the feng shui elements.
-In our example with the East facing front door, we have the colors of 3 feng shui elements to choose from: Earth, Wood, and Water elements.
+In our example with the East-facing front door, we have the colors of three feng shui elements to choose from Earth, Wood, and Water elements.